Andrew Guinan, and our chosen charity, The Tayside Mountain Rescue Association.

 Tayside Mountain Rescue Asssociation attended the May 2012 Market with their brand new vehicle, and also demonstrated the talents of one of the very clever search and rescue dogs.
 Thankyou everyone for all the extra money donated on the day.

-Tayside Mountain Rescue have now received almost £4700, all donated in memory of Andrew, we as a family are extremely touched by this generosity.
+Tayside Mountain Rescue have now received over £5000, all donated in memory of Andrew, we as a family are extremely touched by this generosity.
 Thank you again.

-Andrew's brother Alastair and Pete took part in the annual local NFU Tractor Run, who last year, in memory of Andrew, kindly chose the TMRA, as one of their two charities to benefit from the monies raised by the event.
+Last year, Andrew's brother Alastair, and Pete, took part in the annual local NFU Tractor Run, who in memory of Andrew, kindly chose the TMRA, as one of their two charities to benefit from the monies raised by the event.
 They got their old Fergie round the 40 odd miles without missing a beat, not bad for a 53 year old - that's the tractor, not Pete who's a few years further on!
 At least he doesn't need Easystart to get going (not yet anyway).

 There were presentations to the Tayside Mountain Rescue Association at Aberfeldy Show in August, not just from the Tractor Run, but also a generous cheque from The Dunkeld and District Strathspey and Reel Society who have also kindly supported us.